 “You keeping track, James?”

 Eric groaned again.
 Sam laughed outright while Sage bit her lip to stifle a giggle.
 She did not want Eric to think she was laughing at him, but seriously.
 The man’s looks alone attracted the attention of both women and men wherever he went.
 Over six and a half feet and 220 pounds of pure muscle with wavy white-blond hair that tumbled around eyes of intense steel blue, Eric could easily pass for a Viking god.
 Thor in the flesh.
 He was just…magnetic.
 Sage was certainly drawn to him like a lodestone.
-Even though he did drive her nuts.
+Even though he drove her nuts.

 Andrea patted his arm in sympathy.
 Then she pinned Sage with a stern glare.